Home One for All Aerials

 In summary, as aesthetically pleasing as a One for All aerial may be, is no substitute for a decent loft or roof top TV aerial installation, just as a ridiculous 20dB - 40dB signal booster will not improve TV reception when fitted to any poor TV aerial.
 When considering the likelihood of interference, the maximum TV signal booster gain we would recommend is 8 to 15dB (a single stage aerial amplifier).

 The One for All aerial range is a classic example of bad aerial design aimed at mass market appeal, just as mini HiFi still claims to be as good as separates!

 Even in good reception areas, we could not achieve good Freeview reception with any One for All TV aerial due to interference pickup and lack of aerial directivity.
 Installing a decent loft aerial like a Triax UNIX52 Ghost Killer Aerial will produce vastly superior results to any One for All aerial.

 The CAI Benchmarking system gives an accurate measure of the performance of outdoor TV aerials on a scale of 1 to 5 (where 1 performs best and 5 is poor).
 The Blake, Triax and Televes range perform well against the CAI benchmark reaching standard 1 and 2.
 These products are available from Amazon for around the same price as a One for All TV aerial - so it's a 'no brainer' which is the best product to choose if you have the space!

 If you found this set top One for All TV aerial review useful, please link to us from your own website.

 If you couldn't find what you were looking for, please try the Google search facility at the top of the page.

-Feel free to contact us with any suggestions to improve this page.
+Feel free to with any suggestions to improve this page.
 However, due to personal time constraints, we cannot provide help or advice concerning specific problems with One for All aerials, so please don't ask technical questions.